djakubas/WinEventViewerLib/README.md

 * Running scripts that interact with the Windows Event Viewer or registry may need to be executed with elevated permissions (Run as Administrator).
 * For detailed usage of pywin32, refer to the PyWin32 Documentation.

+# Security Warning
+When using WinEventViewerLib, be aware that many operations require administrative privileges, including accessing and modifying the Windows Registry.
+Registering and removing event sources involves registry modifications that can cause system instability, so always back up the registry first.